wamp-proto/wamp-proto/docs/implementations.rst

 Bondy_              Erlang                              Leapsight Bondy is an open source distributed API Gateway, WAMP Router and networking platform for microservices and IoT applications written in Erlang.
 It provides scaleable clustering capabilities via TCP/IP using Partisan, Plumtree Epidemic Broadcast Trees and an eventually consistent data store.
 Erwa_               Erlang                              Erwa is a WAMP V2 implementation: Erwa will be archived soon, please consider using CargoTube. jawampa_            Java + RxJava, Netty                A Java WAMP implementation based on `Netty <http://netty.io/>`_ and `RxJava <https://github.com/ReactiveX/RxJava>`_.
 Both Client and Router roles.
+KWAMP_              Kotlin                              A Kotlin WAMP router (aims for basic profile).
 Nexus_              Go                                  Router implementation for Go. (also includes a client implementation) NighlifeRabbit_     JavaScript, NodeJS                  Router implementation for `NodeJS <http://nodejs.org/>`_, MIT licensed.
 Thruway_            PHP                                 Thruway is a WAMP library built in PHP that provides both Client and Router roles.